 Strategies employed to enable the child to progress will be recorded within a School Support Plan (SSP).
 Some children may also benefit from a Group Plan.
 The SSP will include:

 - The targets set for the child

 - The teaching strategies to be used

 - The provision to be put in place

 - Outcomes to be recorded

+- Pupil view

+- Parent view

 The SSP or Group Plan will record that which is additional to, or different from the differentiated curriculum and will focus on no more than three targets that match the individual or groups' needs.
-The SSP will be continuously reviewed by the class teacher and formally reviewed each term.
+The SSP will be continuously reviewed by the class teacher and formally reviewed each term using the Assess, Plan, Do, review cycle.
 The views of the parent and child will be sought when setting new targets.
+It is the responsibility of the class teacher to ensure SSP are shared with parents and uploaded onto CPOMS.